joergen7/pnet/README.md

 ### fire

 The function `fire` takes a transition name and a mode that enables this transition and determines what tokens firing this transition produces on what places.

+In our example, we need to define the effects of two transitions: `a` and `b`.
+We already know that the transition `a` consumes exactly one token from the `coin-slot` place.
+It is unnecessary to do further checking on this.
+In general, however, the result of the firing depends on the firing mode.
+The transition `a` produces a `sig` token on the `signal` place and a `cookie-box` token on the `compartment` place.

+Similarly, inspection of the firing mode of `b` does not reveal any information beyond the fact that it consumes one token from the `signal` place and one from the `storage` place.
+All that is left to do is to make `b` produce a `cookie-box` token on the `compartment` place.

 ```racket
 (: fire (Symbol Mode Any -> Mode))